GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (209).md

 **Duration**: 30 Minutes

 **Effect**: You touch a creature, bringing out its latent potential.
 Its maximum hitpoints are increased by 1 and it gets a +1 to all checks and saves while it still has that hitpoint.
-When this spell ends, that creature suffer a level of fatigue.
+When this spell ends, that creature suffers a level of fatigue.
 If it loses a hitpoint before the spell ends, it incurs a level of fatigue- but a critical success with the spellcheck can prevent this if you wish.

 **At Higher Tiers**: Each tier beyond minimum increases the duration by 10 minutes.